1/4 Zip Pullover Pockets: Chest, Side or No Pocket?

 Often, yes.

-No pocket can create a cleaner front panel, make logo placement easier, and reduce production risk.
 For premium golf programs, corporate apparel, resort retail, or clean private label collections, no pocket is often a strong choice rather than a compromise.

 Should a men’s 1/4 zip pullover with pockets use a chest pocket or side pockets?